niltnir/personal-ssg/pages/hobbies.md

   - I found and solved 214 of the original 219 levels… Those last five though…
   - [This level](https://babaiswiki.fandom.com/wiki/Maritime_Adventures) has
     shorter solutions, but I somehow managed to discover a strange alternative.
-- Rubik's Cube and Friends
+- Rubik's Cube and friends
 - Wire Puzzles
-- Moscow Puzzles
-- Martin Gardner Puzzles
+- Recreational Math Puzzles
 - Escape Rooms

 I've never done a real-life escape room or a puzzle hunt, but I am curious.